root-project/web/manual/storing_root_objects/index.md

 ### Creating a folder hierarchy

 To create a folder hierarchy, you add a top folder of your hierarchy to //root.
 Then you add a folder to an existing folder with the [TFolder::AddFolder()](https://root.cern/doc/master/classTFolder.html#a2d3c9ab44d8b660d5c3c42693f745d00){:target="_blank"} method.
-The `AddFolder()` method takes two parameters: the name and title of the folder to be added.
+The [TFolder::AddFolder()](https://root.cern/doc/master/classTFolder.html#a2d3c9ab44d8b660d5c3c42693f745d00){:target="_blank"} method takes two parameters: the name and title of the folder to be added.
 It returns a pointer of the newly created folder.

 The following example creates a folder hierarchy shown in the ROOT Object Browser.